 Queen Mary University of London has a dynamic and ambitious research culture, and our PhD researchers make a huge contribution to the School of History’s considerable achievements.

 In the last Research Excellent Framework (2014), the School of History's research environment was judged fourth best in the UK.
 The experience and opportunities that we offer our PhD researchers will help you achieve your goals, develop your expertise and learn new skills.

 The School of History prides itself on providing a collegial and congenial environment for postgraduate research.
-Our History Research Forum (HRF) meets fortnightly and is an opportunity for PhD researchers and academic staff to get together in an informal setting.
+Our History Research Forum (HRF) meets fortnightly and is an opportunity for PhD researchers to get together in an informal setting.
 The HRF is organised and convened by PhD researchers and is a place to share your experiences (postivie and negative!) of academic life with people who have been there too!

 Throughout your programme, all PhD researchers are supported by a supervisory team of at least two academic members of staff, as well as by the Director of Graduate Studies and the Research Manager.
 The PGR [Postgraduate Researcher] Student-Staff Liaison Committee is convened by the Director of Graduate Studies and meets once a semester.
 All PhD researchers are welcome to attend, and each year cohort has a nominated representative.
 A PGR representative also sits on the School's Equality, Diversity and Inclusion Committee.